George Tyndall

-George Tyndall is an American former gynecologist.
+George Tyndall (1946 or 1947 – October 4, 2023) was an American gynecologist.
 In 2019 he was under investigation in the Los Angeles Police Department's largest investigation of sexual abuse by a single perpetrator.

 Early life and education

-Tyndall was born and raised in Plattsburgh, New York as one of five children.
-He had some French ancestry on his mother's side.
+Tyndall was born and raised in Plattsburgh, New York, as one of five children.
+He had French ancestry on his mother's side.
 He attended the State University of New York Plattsburgh but discontinued his studies to join the Navy in 1967.
 While in the Navy, he was sent to the Defense Language Institute in Monterey to study Vietnamese, a language that was in high demand for the American Intelligence efforts during the Vietnam War.
 He was eventually stationed in Manila in the Philippines.
 Tyndall learned Tagalog during this time.

 In 1971, Tyndall was honorably discharged from the Navy and resumed studies at the State University of New York, where he graduated summa cum laude.

 Training in obstetrics and gynecology

 In 1980, Tyndall returned to the Philippines to begin medical school at the University of the East, Ramon Magsaysay Memorial Medical Center.
 He later transferred to the Drexel University College of Medicine (previously the Medical College of Pennsylvania).